darkeclipz/shader-compendium/docs/raymarch.md

 ## Description

 A raymarching algorithm will intersect the scene by stepping a ray into the scene.
-At each step the distance to the nearest object is calculated with a signed distance function, which is then used as the distance to safely step forward.
+At each step the distance, $d$, to the nearest object is calculated with a signed distance function, which is then used as the distance to safely step forward.
 An object is hit when the distance is smaller than some $\epsilon$, for example: $d < 0.001$.
 This illustration visualizes this process.